nasarar/Post_Covid19_Vacation_Projection/README.md

 ## Machine Learning Model

-- Read cleaned data
-- Resampled the cleaned data
-- Stationarity check on resampled data
-- Data split for Train & test
-- Build ARIMA model and determine Hyperparameters of the model
-- Predict Data set
-- Model Validation
-- Predict Future data

 ### Block Diagram of Arima Model

 <img width="935" alt="Screen Shot 2021-06-08 at 12 42 05 AM" src="https://user-images.githubusercontent.com/75267605/121126045-85c30e80-c7f5-11eb-9214-e7ba7248c56c.png">

--	During the initial investigation of the dataset, it was evaluated that the interval between date entries are not consistent, as some are updated daily and some are updated less frequently; this resulted in plenty of missing value.
+-During the initial investigation of the dataset, it was evaluated that the interval between date entries are not consistent, as some are updated daily and some are updated less frequently; this resulted in plenty of missing value.
--	To mitigate the problem that would fit best the Arima model, the empty rows are filled using the pivot and melt method.
+-To mitigate the problem that would fit best the Arima model, the empty rows are filled using the pivot and melt method.
 With this method, all the countries would have the same number of entries starting at the original point of December 19th, 2020.
--	In addition, there are extra inputs on the location that are aggregations of a number of countries.
+-In addition, there are extra inputs on the location that are aggregations of a number of countries.
 For example, 'world' is added to aggregate the world data.
 Therefore these entries are dropped.

 -	Initial features for the model include:
 	- location